 - Awards may not be used for tuition, textbooks, business meals/entertainment, personal computers, or salaries/wages for team leaders, team members, advisors, or mentors.

-- Awards may not be used as a direct donation to an organization, such as a nonprofit partner, a national chapter, sponsor site, or other entity.
+- Awards may not be used as a direct donation or dues to an organization, such as a nonprofit partner, a national chapter, sponsor site, or other entity.
 DGI staff reserve the right to decide whether or not expenses are acceptable for the use of all awarded funds.

 The following activities are required of selected Mini-Grant Teams over the academic year to provide clear communication and expectations, and to help make sure your team's activities are getting the support they need to be successful.